ABaigashov/astromodel-development/README.md

 ## Installation of Docker and docker-compose on Mac ##
 To install Docker and docker-compose on MacOS, you need<br>
-to go [this page](https://docs.docker.com/docker-for-mac/install/) and install docker as normal Mac application.<br>
+to go [this page](https://docs.docker.com/docker-for-mac/install/) , choice intel/apple processor version, download and install<br>
-After that, you need to run this app and keep in tray<br>
+docker as normal Mac application.
+After that, you need to run<br>
+this app, close all docker windows and keep this in tray<br>
+the icon of docker will be shown in topbar menu<br>

 ## Some code tips ##